 Accreditation

-As a United Nations Multi Partner Trust Fund (MPTF), CAFI provides automatic access of UN-System Entities to CAFI resources via approval of programmes and projects.
+As a United Nations Multi Partner Trust Fund (MPTF), CAFI provides automatic unconditional access of Participating UN Organisations (PUNOs) and the World Bank (WB) to CAFI resources via approval of programmes and projects by CAFI EB.

 UN organizations